For This Polluting Industry, the Trump Shutdown Is Still ‘Business as Usual’

 Atlantic Coast pipeline and TransCanada’s Keystone XL pipeline have also been stalled by the shutdown, as well as permits to conduct seismic blasting in the Atlantic, Bloomberg reported.

 Meanwhile—as the Trump-caused shutdown continues in its third week—garbage, human waste and vandals are destroying our National Parks, another bureau of the Department of the Interior.

 Joshua Tree Closes because of damage during government shutdown.
 Park Rangers stated that "there have been incidents of new roads being created by motorists and the destruction of Joshua trees in recent days." #PublicLands @JoshuaTreeNPS https://t.co/zUi1wmiVJz

 — EcoWatch (@EcoWatch) January 9, 2019

 Following the reports, Rep. Raúl Grijalva, the new chair of the House Natural Resources Committee, sought answers from David Bernhardt, the acting head of the Interior Department.

-In a letter sent Monday, Grijalva questioned why public meetings for the two Arctic energy projects moved ahead even though most agency staff have been furloughed and the Interior is reportedly not responding to public inquires on the National Petroleum Reserve Alaska planning process.
+letter sent Monday, Grijalva questioned why public meetings for the two Arctic energy projects moved ahead even though most agency staff have been furloughed and the Interior is reportedly not responding to public inquires on the National Petroleum Reserve Alaska planning process.

 “Notice that the Reserve meetings were still occurring was only provided to stakeholders the day before the first one was held, and information about the Arctic Refuge meetings is currently only available through news reports,” the Democrat of Arizona wrote.